Want advance notice of new publications and more? Sign up for LITBITS »

 In September 2015, Simonds adapted the Alice Munro short story “Dear Life” into a foundational text and script for a symphony by Zosha di Castri, commissioned by Alexander Shelley, the incoming musical director of the Canadian National Arts Centre Orchestra, with voice recording by Shakespearean actress Martha Henry, soprano voice by Erin Wall, photography by Larry Towell, media production by Turbine, and creative direction by Donna Feore of the Stratford Festival.
 In March, 2016, Simonds’ essay “Where do you think you are?” was published in The Cambridge Companion to Alice Munro, published by Cambridge University Press.

 Her forthcoming books include a novel, Refuge, to be released in fall, 2018.
-And an anniversary edition of The Convict Lover to commemorate 30 years since the finding of the letters at the heart of this classic tale.
-In fall, 2017, Bookmark Canada will install a plaque to commemorate the place of The Convict Lover in Canada’s literary landscape.
+And an anniversary edition of The Convict Lover, released in March, 2018, to commemorate 30 years since the finding of the letters at the heart of this classic tale.

 Merilyn Simonds lives with writer and translator Wayne Grady, dividing her time between Kingston, Ontario, and San Miguel de Allende, Mexico.